 Christmas Eve is a flurry of preparations.
 With all the Christmas fare being prepped it’s hard to find time to cook a hot meal in the evening.
 Your slow cooker to the rescue!

 We’re not suggesting slow cooking your turkey, but if you prepare dinner at breakfast time on Christmas Eve you can have a nice home-cooked meal in the evening and get the washing up done in advance, leaving lovely clear work surfaces.
+Plus, you can use handy slow cooker liners to seal in the flavour and save some washing up.
+Win, win!

 The easiest way to enjoy Christmas pudding?
 Buy one!
 There is an abundance of them in the shops.
 But if you’re old school and prefer a homemade pud we love this recipe from Jamie Oliver’s Nan for its simplicity.